Arrival in Manila Summary

-Since our company already arranged transport and lodging for us, we didn’t wait too long in there except for verifying that our ride was waiting.
+Since our company already arranged transport and lodging for us, we didn’t wait too long in there except to verify that our ride was waiting.

 Quarantine While Waiting for Result

-It is required that travelers must wait for the swab test result before they re allowed to travel any further.
-Hence, OWWA or your company provides free board and lodging while waiting.
+It is required that Travelers must wait for the swab test result before they are allowed to travel any further.
+Hence, OWWA or your company provides free boarding and lodging while waiting.

-Do you still remember the personal info you entered in Red Cross’ website?
+Do you still remember the personal info you entered on the Red Cross website?
 They will email the RT-PCR test result which determines the fate of your arrival.

 Return to Residence

 After getting the result, you can travel and return to your home.
-This should be no problem to those living in Manila.
-Just always be ready to show the certificates when authorities ask for it.
-Screenshots is okay.
+This should be no problem for those living in Manila.
+Just always be ready to show the certificates when authorities ask for them.
+Screenshots are okay.

-But for seafarers whose place of residence are in the provinces, this will be quite difficult.
+But for seafarers whose place of residence is in the provinces, this will be quite difficult.

 Travel Authority can be obtained in the airport PNP Booth.
 I didn’t have the actual Quarantine Certificate as the RT-PCR Certificates were enough.

 Moreover, you must coordinate with your local government unit.
-They will ask a screenshot copy of your PCR Test results (email from Red Cross), flight itinerary, travel pass and a proof of residency.
+They will ask for a screenshot copy of your PCR Test results (email from Red Cross), flight itinerary, travel pass, and proof of residency.

 These requirements may vary from LGU to LGU that’s why you must coordinate with them first.

-To avoid surprises, its very important to go to the airport at least 3 hours before your flight.
-The airline may ask additional documents or certificates if deemed necessary.
+To avoid surprises, it is very important to go to the airport at least 3 hours before your flight.
+The airline may ask for additional documents or certificates if deemed necessary.

-The crew change is mentioned above is through airline only.
-There may be different process for those conducting crew changes in Philippine ports.
+The crew change mentioned above is through the airline only.
+There may be different processes for those conducting crew changes in Philippine ports.

 But the system; RT-PCR Tests, quarantine restrictions, travel passes and many others may still be similar.